before & after the experience

 Now write down all that came into your mind by contemplating about your subject!
-Give it a try and imagine “how it might work”, just invent, guess and fantazise …
+Give it a try and imagine “how it might work”, just invent, guess and fantasise …

-* Result: A student’s post written on our closed (account protected) teaching and learning website called «The horse» (more on teachingweb.org)
+* Result: Posts from the students involved from all over the world written on our closed (account protected) teaching and learning website called «The horse» (more on teachingweb.org)